ahawkins/hawkins.io/blog/_posts/2012-07-11_advanced_caching_revised.md

 level or find relevant information.
 See the revision notes below for more information.

+## Purpose

+This series means to teach you everything you need to know to implement any different caching level inside your Rails application.
+It assumes you know nothing at all about caching in any of its forms.
+It takes from zero to knowledge to an intermediate level in all areas.
+If you can't implement caching in your app after reading this then I've failed.

 ## Index

 1. Caching Strategies: HTTP, page, action, fragment, and `Rails.cache`
 2. Using Strategies effectively
+3. Handling Static Assets
-3. Stepping Outside the HTTP Request
+4. Stepping Outside the HTTP Request
-4. Tag Based Caching
+5. Tag Based Caching
+6. Fast JSON APIs
-5. Tips and Tricks
+6. Tips and Tricks
-6. Conclusion
+7. Conclusion

 ## Revision Notes